-The various levels which are used on paper charts for elevations and soundings will be used.
+The various levels which are used in the data source for elevations and depths will be used.
 The default values are encoded in the "Vertical Datum" [VDAT] subfield and the "Sounding Datum" [SDAT] subfield in the "Data Set Parameter" [DSPM] field.